AOBTenn/Preparing-Active-Directory-within-Azure-VMs/README.md

-This is an outline of the steps needed to be completed before installing Active Directory.
+This is part 1 of an outline of the steps needed to be completed before installing Active Directory.
 Basically you will be setting up the environment within Microsofth Azure with two virtual machines.<br />

 <h2>Environments and Technologies Used</h2>